scm-manager/website/src/docs/index.md

 ---
 title: Documentation
-subtitle: SCM-Manager Plugin Documentation
+subtitle: SCM-Managert Documentation
 ---

-This documentation describes the development of plugins for SCM-Manager from zero up to the deployment in to the plugin center.
+This documentation describes the administration and usage of SCM-Manager.

-# Getting started

-... to be done
+## Version and language

+The documentation belongs to a specific language and version of SCM-Manager.
+You can choose your version and language on the menu to the right.